-- The Committee shall, with the assistance of the Administration, the external auditors and legal counsel, as the Committee deems appropriate, review and evaluate the Committee's: charter; powers and responsibilities; and performance.
+2. The Committee shall, with the assistance of the Administration, the auditors and legal counsel, as the Committee deems appropriate, review and evaluate the Committee's:

 B. Internal Controls

-- The Committee shall review at least annually, with the Administration, internal audit and the external auditors, and if deemed appropriate by the Committee, the effectiveness of or weaknesses in the University's internal controls, including computerized information system controls and security, the overall control environment and accounting and financial controls.
+1. The Committee shall review at least annually, with the Administration, internal audit and the external auditors, if deemed appropriate by the Committee, the effectiveness of or weaknesses in the University's internal controls, including computerized information system controls and security, the overall control environment and accounting and financial controls.

-- The Committee shall obtain from the external auditors their recommendations regarding internal controls and other matters relating to the accounting procedures and the books and records of the University and review the correction of controls deemed to be deficient.
+2. The Committee shall obtain, from the external auditors, their recommendations regarding internal controls and other matters relating to the accounting procedures and the books and records of the University, and review the correction of controls deemed to be deficient.

 C. Financial Reporting

-- The external auditors ultimately shall be accountable to the University and the Committee.
+1. The external auditors are ultimately accountable to the University and the Committee.
 The Committee shall evaluate and recommend to the University the selection and, where appropriate, the replacement of the external auditors.

 D. Compliance with Laws, Regulations and Policies

-- The Committee shall review with the University's legal counsel any legal compliance matters that are material to the University.
+2. The Committee shall review with the University's legal counsel any legal compliance matters that could have a significant, adverse impact on the University.

-- The Committee shall periodically review the University's code of conduct/ethics to ensure that it is adequate and current.
+3. The Committee shall periodically review the University's code of conduct and ethics to ensure that it is adequate and current.

 E. Risk Management

-- The Committee reviews the University's process for identifying, assessing, mitigating, monitoring, and reporting key risks that might impair the achievement of Brown's strategic goals and objectives.
+1. The Committee will review the University's process for identifying, assessing, reducing, monitoring, and reporting key risks that might impair the achievement of Brown's strategic goals and objectives.

-- The Committee shall monitor the Administration's progress with respect to risk identification, prioritization, assessment, action plans and monitoring.
+2. The Committee will monitor the Administration's progress with respect to risk identification, prioritization, assessment, action plans and monitoring.

-The Committee shall conduct a self-assessment of its performance on an annual basis.
+1. The Committee shall conduct a self-assessment of its performance annually.

-The Committee shall be staffed by the Executive Vice President for Finance and Administration and the University Auditor.
+The Committee on Audit shall be staffed by the Executive Vice President for Finance and Administration.